 “This model is a reminder that Peugeot has been around since 1810, and confirms the key role it played among pioneers of motoring".

-Another two vehicles will be presented outside of theme 3 alongside this important precursor: the PEUGEOT SR1 concept car, unveiled at the Geneva Motor Show in 2010.
+Another two vehicles presented outside of theme 3 alongside this important precursor: the PEUGEOT SR1 concept car, unveiled at the Geneva Motor Show in 2010.

 It has been a trendsetter, leading the way for the styles of future Peugeot models and embodies the new Peugeot universe.
 And the Peugeot 504 – a mid-size car shown in race conditions which will take part in the 26th Tour de France Automobile this year.

-The Aventure Peugeot Citroën DS association will also be exhibiting a 1972 Simca 1100 that volunteers from the Collection Aventure Automobile de Poissy will be presenting to mark 50 years of the famous SIMCA model, a brand which is now part of the PSA Group.
+The Aventure Peugeot Citroën DS association exhibited a 1972 Simca 1100 that volunteers from the Collection Aventure Automobile de Poissy presented to mark 50 years of the famous SIMCA model, a brand which is now part of the PSA Group.

 The Amicale Citroën et DS France association is chaired by Alain Thuret and groups together more than 10,000 collectors in France from more than 50 clubs and federations.
-It will be exhibiting a selection of utility vehicles – somewhat rare for an event such as Rétromobile.
+It exhibited a selection of utility vehicles – somewhat rare for an event such as Rétromobile.

-For DS Automobiles, it's going to be all about colour!
+For DS Automobiles, it was all about colour!

 In 1955, at the Grand Palais, the DS’s colours had caused quite a sensation when it was launched.
-Enthusiasts will be able to see one of the very first DS 19s – decked out in the pastel shades which brightened up our roads at the end of the 1950s.
+Enthusiasts saw one of the very first DS 19s – decked out in the pastel shades which brightened up our roads at the end of the 1950s.

-The SMs won't be left out either: a red Lucifer will feature, together with a beige Tholonet imported from Japan!
+The SMs wasn't left out either: a red Lucifer will feature, together with a beige Tholonet imported from Japan!